 - It will list down a list of owners and the option to change permission.

-- Click on Advance Button, which will open, a detailed window where you can view Permissions, Share, Auditing, and Effective Access.
+- Click on Advance Button to open a detailed window to view Permissions, Share, Auditing, and Effective Access.

-- Next step is simple; click on the change link.
+- The next step is simple; click on the change link.
 It will open a window where you can search for users.

 - Find your username, and add it.

-- A warning might prompt you, click yes and you will have ownership of the file under your name.
+- A warning might prompt you to click yes, and you will own the file under your name.

-Now, In an exceptional case where you don’t have any access to file, i.e., you cannot even view it, you will need to add your username in the Permissions section.
-It’s is like you own it, but you cannot see it unless you get a key.
-You may see an error message as “You don’t currently have permission to access this folder.”
+Now, In an exceptional case where you don’t have any access to the file, i.e., you cannot even view it, you will need to add your username in the Permissions section.
+It is like you own it, but you cannot see it unless you get a key.
+You may see an error message: “You don’t currently have permission to access this folder.”

-So switch to the permission section and add your username in the same way.
+So switch to the permission section and add your username similarly.

 - File > Right Click > Properties > Security > Advanced > Permissions > Add